MatheSchool/typst-g-exam/src/g-exam.typ

 ///  - decimal-separator: (".", ","): Indicate the decimal separation character.
 ///  - question-points-position: (none, left, right): Position of question points.
 ///  - show-solution: (true, false): Show the solutions.
+///  - show-draft: (true, false): It shows a draft label in the background.
 #let g-exam(
   author: (
     name: "",